rherrmann/eclipse-extras/README.md

 ## Requirements
 Works with Eclipse 4.4 (Luna) or later and Java 1.8 or later.

+**Important:** If you don't run Eclipse with Java 1.8, the update process may appear to succeed, but Extras for Eclipse will simply not show in the target installation.

 ## Contributing
 Please see the [contributing guidelines](CONTRIBUTING.md).